prince776/minecraft-clone/README.md

-# minecraftClone
+# Minecraft Clone

 This is a clone of minecraft in C++ with openGL.

 I have written this only for purpose of exploring how to write a 3D mincraft like game.
 That is why there's a lot of prototype-ish code, with lot of copy/move semantics bugs.

-Infinite world gen works but something happens due to the move/copy semantics that results in game crashing so it is disabled for now.
+Infinite world gen works but I had some errors due to the move/copy semantics that results in game crashing so it is using `std::map` rn, and is a bit less performant.

 I have not implemented lots of game mechanics, simply for the reason that I wasn't interested.
 Also I've only tested it on M1 mac :p